marvin-season/registry-template/README.md

 pnpm run dev
 ```

-- open the browser and navigate to `http://localhost:3000/r/utils.json`
+- open the browser and navigate to `http://localhost:3000/r/xxx.json`

-you should see the utils json file
+you should see the xxx json file, xxx under your public/r folder

 ```json
 {